CS480UIC/dbs-resource_management/documentation/glossary.md

 __Description__: 'password' contains alphanumeric characters to login.
 This attribute is REQUIRED and is NOT NULL.

-__Description of entity__: School entity contains the information of all the schools willing to use this tool.
+__Description of entity__: 'school' entity contains the information of all the schools willing to use this tool.
+A head uses login_id and password to manage resources.
+This is an independent entity.

 ### Entity Name: resource